EMAIL email@example.com to be placed on the wait-list for future sessions

 The Winter/Spring Writer’s Workshop will begin on Saturday, Jan 13, 2018.
 The Writer’s Workshop will include both academic and creative writing workshop in its curriculum.
 All academic writing topics correlate to the Common Core National Standards.

 New this session!
-SAT Prep for Reading & Writing (High School Only) and Reading Comprehension, Critical/Close Reading & Writing Strategies (For Middle & High School Only)
+SAT Prep for Reading & Writing (High School Only) and Reading Comprehension, Critical/Close Reading & Writing Strategies (For Grades 4 to 8)

 (Scroll down for all course descriptions)